 JustDial bug exposes data of over 156 million accounts in India

-JustDial, an Indian local search app, has been found to be affected by a bug, which allowed hackers access to the accounts of any of its 156 million users in India.
+JustDial, an Indian local search app, has been found to be affected by a bug, which allowed hackers access to the accounts of any of its 156 users in India.
 The bug reportedly affected JustDial web, mobile website, app and voice platforms.

 Security researcher Ehraz Ahmed first spotted the security flaw, which was found in JustDial's Register API that is used for sign-ups.
 MoneyControl was first to report the issue.